Principal Investigators //

 Selected Publications //

-- Estimating the number of independent components for fMRI data >
+- Adaptive independent vector analysis for multi-subject complex-valued fMRI data >

 Fusing multi-task and multi-modal brain imaging data and indentify the potential biological markers